 When sending headers, using the <header> RXML tag, back to the client after a request you can send many things.
-In figure C.2 on page 203 are some suggestions on what to send.
-Probably the most interesting header is the WWW-Authenticate header, used when restricting access.
+Here are some suggestions on what to send.
+The most interesting header is the WWW-Authenticate header, used when restricting access.

-For more information on the use of the header tag see "<HEADER>" on page 55.
+For more information on the use of the header tag see figure , "<HEAD-ER>", on page 52.
 For in-depth information on headers you'll find several texts on this subject if you browse around the Internet.

-HEADER NAME DESCRIPTION Retry-After The Retry-After header field can be used with "502 Unavailable" to indicate how long the service is expected to be unavailable WWW-Authenticate Must be included with a "401 Unauthorized" response, like this: <header name="WWW-Authenticate" value="Basic; Realm=any">.
+HEADER NAME DESCRIPTION Retry-After The Retry-After header field can be used with "502 Service Unavailable" to indicate how long the service is expected to be unavailable WWW-Authenticate Must be included with a "401 Unauthorized" response, like this: <header name="WWW-&lt;br">Authenticate value="Basic; Realm=any"&gt;.
 The realm attribute is required for all access authentication schemes which issue a challenge (i.e. tells the browser to obtain a user name and a password).
 The realm value, in combination with the root URL of the server being accessed, will be presented to the user.</header> Location Must be included with a redirect of any kind, like this: <header name="Location" value="URL">.</header> Content-Language The language of the document Content-Encoding The encoding of the document Content-Type The content type, usually text/html.
 Derived-From Indicates which document this document is derived from.
 Expires After the date indicated by this header, the document must be refetched from the server.